Collaboration with Nadiya Petrovska

 Size: 12 x 13 x15 cm

-I remember how, at the very beginning of the full-scale invasion, calls to paint over road direction signs were spread all over.
-For Russian soldiers, who were using Soviet era maps, this should have made it more difficult to navigate.
-Almost two years have passed since then, but the painted over signs still remind us of the first days of the war but not only.
-Quite a lit of us are left without directions in life.
-In a world that has gone beyond our imaginary control, we seem to be driving off-road, not quite understanding where and why, whether we have chosen the right direction, how long to go further and whether there is enough fuel to get there...
+I remember how, at the very beginning of the full-scale invasion, calls were spread everywhere to paint over road signs.
+For Russian soldiers using Soviet-era maps, this was meant to make navigation difficult.
+Almost two years have passed, but those painted-over signs still remind us of the first days of the war, and not just that.
+Many of us have been left without direction in our lives.
+In a world that has gone beyond our imaginary control, we seem to be driving off-road, not quite understanding where or why, whether we have chosen the right direction, how much farther to go, or if there is enough fuel to get there.

 Series concept